mamonu/mamonu.github.io/_posts/17-07-2017_nds_rpgfan_score_vs_days_since_console_release.md

 # Is there a correlation between the review scores of Nintendo DS RPG games and how far into the console’s lifecycle the games were released?

+(an older post migrated from my Medium blog)

 So I have been frequently traveling on trains lately and that means…loads of time to waste watching trees and cows and sheep … or to play some games perhaps on my [Nintendo DS](https://en.wikipedia.org/wiki/Nintendo_DS).